Mathematics: Rigor

 Mathematical reasoning requires rigor.
 This means that the definitions must be absolutely unambiguous and the proofs must be reducible to a succession of applications of inference rules, (Note: This does not mean to make explicit all inference rules that are used.
-On the contrary, this is generally impossible, without computers and proof assistants.
-Even with this modern technology, it may take years of human work for writing down a completely detailed proof.) without any use of empirical evidence and intuition.
+On the contrary, this is generally impossible without computers and proof assistants.
+Even with this modern technology, it may take years of human work to write down a completely detailed proof.) without any use of empirical evidence and intuition.
 (Note: This does not mean that empirical evidence and intuition are not needed for choosing the theorems to be proved and to prove them.)
 Rigorous reasoning is not specific to mathematics, but, in mathematics, the standard of rigor is much higher than elsewhere.
 Despite mathematics' concision, rigorous proofs can require hundreds of pages to express, such as the 255-page Feit–Thompson theorem.
 (Note: This is the length of the original paper that does not contain the proofs of some previously published auxiliary results.
 The book devoted to the complete proof has more than 1,000 pages.)
 The emergence of computer-assisted proofs has allowed proof lengths to further expand.
-(Note: For considering as reliable a large computation occurring in a proof, one generally requires two computations using independent software) The result of this trend is a philosophy of the quasi-empiricist proof that can not be considered infallible, but has a probability attached to it.
+(Note: For considering a large computation occurring in a proof as reliable, one generally requires two computations using independent software) The result of this trend is a philosophy of the quasi-empiricist proof that can not be considered infallible, but has a probability attached to it.

 The concept of rigor in mathematics dates back to ancient Greece, where their society encouraged logical, deductive reasoning.
 However, this rigorous approach would tend to discourage exploration of new approaches, such as irrational numbers and concepts of infinity.
 The method of demonstrating rigorous proof was enhanced in the sixteenth century through the use of symbolic notation.
 In the 18th century, social transition led to mathematicians earning their keep through teaching, which led to more careful thinking about the underlying concepts of mathematics.
 This produced more rigorous approaches, while transitioning from geometric methods to algebraic and then arithmetic proofs.

 At the end of the 19th century, it appeared that the definitions of the basic concepts of mathematics were not accurate enough for avoiding paradoxes (non-Euclidean geometries and Weierstrass function) and contradictions (Russell's paradox).
-This was solved by the inclusion of axioms with the apodictic inference rules of mathematical theories; the re-introduction of axiomatic method pioneered by the ancient Greeks.
-It results that "rigor" is no more a relevant concept in mathematics, as a proof is either correct or erroneous, and a "rigorous proof" is simply a pleonasm.
+This was solved by the inclusion of axioms with the apodictic inference rules of mathematical theories; the reintroduction of the axiomatic method pioneered by the ancient Greeks.
+It results that "rigor" is no longer a relevant concept in mathematics, as a proof is either correct or erroneous, and a "rigorous proof" is simply a pleonasm.
 Where a special concept of rigor comes into play is in the socialized aspects of a proof, wherein it may be demonstrably refuted by other mathematicians.
-After a proof has been accepted for many years or even decades, it can then be considered as reliable.
+After a proof has been accepted for many years or even decades, it can then be considered reliable.

-Nevertheless, the concept of "rigor" may remain useful for teaching to beginners what is a mathematical proof.
+Nevertheless, the concept of "rigor" may remain useful for teaching beginners what a mathematical proof is.